joeldierkes/text-indexing-WS24-25/README.md

 - [x] Add the code to handle the cli
 - [x] Add the contruction from input file routine
 - [x] Add the queries from input file routine
+- [ ] Format the output according to the task
 - [ ] Add a suitable test suite